ginysp/content/src/content/lesson/what-is-html-learn-html.md

 That’s why we have created a series of exercises that will better explain each of the important properties of the most used HTML elements.

 ## Clap, Clap, Clap.
-You are one step closer to learning HTML!
+You are one step closer to learning HTML!!!!
 ***
 We are so PROUD! 🙂